 Return F.

+The VarDeclaredNames of the production Catch : catch ( CatchParameter ) Block is determined as follows:

+Return the VarDeclaredNames of Block.

+The static semantics of the production Catch : catch ( CatchParameter ) Block are:

+It is a Syntax Error if any element of the BoundNames of CatchParameter also occurs in the LexicallyDeclaredNames of Block.

+It is a Syntax Error if the code that matches this production is contained in extended code and any element of the BoundNames of CatchParameter also occurs in the VarDeclaredNames of Block.

-The production Catch : catch (Identifier ) Block is evaluated as follows:
+The production Catch : catch ( CatchParameter ) Block is evaluated with parameter C as follows:

-Let C be the parameter that has been passed to this production.

 Let oldEnv be the running execution context’s LexicalEnvironment.

 Let catchEnv be the result of calling NewDeclarativeEnvironment passing oldEnv as the argument.

+For each element argName of the BoundNames of CatchParameter, do

-Call the CreateMutableBinding concrete method of catchEnv passing the Identifier String value as the argument.
+Call the CreateMutableBinding concrete method of catchEnv passing argName as the argument.

-Call the SetMutableBinding concrete method of catchEnv passing the Identifier, C, and false as arguments.
-Note that the last argument is immaterial in this situation.
+Evaluate CatchParameter using C and catEnv as arguments.

+If an exception was thrown in the preceding step, return (throw, V, empty) where V is the exception.
+(Execution now proceeds as if no exception were thrown.)

 Set the running execution context’s LexicalEnvironment to catchEnv.

 Let B be the result of evaluating Block.